 As part of our annual goodwill impairment testing, in fiscal 2024 we made a qualitative evaluation about the likelihood of goodwill impairment to determine whether it was necessary to calculate the fair values of our reporting segments under the goodwill impairment test.
-We completed our qualitative assessment of potential goodwill impairment and determined that it was more likely than not the fair values of our reporting segments were greater than their carrying amount in fiscal 2024, and accordingly, no further testing of goodwill as required in fiscal 2024.
-In connection with the our annual goodwill impairment test assessment of potential goodwill as required in fiscal 2024.
+We completed our qualitative assessment of potential goodwill impairment and determined that it was more likely than not the fair values of our reporting segments were greater than their carrying amount in fiscal 2024, and accordingly, no further testing of goodwill was required in fiscal 2024.
 In connection with the our annual goodwill impairment testing performed during fiscal 2023, we elected to bypass the qualitative assessment and proceeded directly to performing the quantitative goodwill impairment test.
-We completed our qualitative assessment of potential goodwill and determined that it was more likely than not the fair values of our reporting segments were greater than their carrying amounts.
-In connection with the our annual goodwill impairment testing performed during fiscal 2022, we made a qualitative evaluation about the likelihood of goodwill impairment to determine theting performed during fiscal 2024, and accordingly on our reporting segments were greater than their carrying amounts.
-In connection with the our annual goodwill impairment testing performed during fiscal 2022, we made a qualitative evaluation about the likelihood of goodwill impairment to determine thetire the goodwill impairment test as eccessary to calculate the fair values of our reporting segments were greater than their carrying amounts.
-In connection with the our annual goodwill impairment test were completed our qualitative evaluation about the likelihood of goodwill impairment to determine the the was necessary to calculate the fair values of our reporting segments were greater than their carrying amount in the fair values of our reporting s
+We completed our quantitative assessment of potential goodwill and determined that it was more likely than not the fair values of our reporting segments were greater than their carrying amounts.
+In connection with the our annual goodwill impairment testing performed during fiscal 2022, we made a qualitative evaluation about the likelihood of goodwill impairment to determine whether it was necessary to calculate the fair values of our reporting segments under the goodwill impairment test.
+We completed our qualitative assessment of potential goodwill impairment and determined that it was more likely than not the fair values of our reporting segments were greater than their carrying amount in fiscal 2022, and accordingly, no further testing of goodwill was required in fiscal 2022.